Are you sick and tired of working for someone else and want to be your own boss but don't know where to start?

 - Set up a business bank account

-- Research and shop around for quotes on your potential fit out of your salon (get inspirations from Pinterest, Google and Instagram)
+- Shop around for quotes on your potential salon fit-out (get inspiration from Pinterest, Google and Instagram)

-- Find your colour palette specific to your style and design you want (ideally going for neutrals and light colours to enhance your client’s hair when taking hair shots for your portfolio, choose colours that would bring out hair colour more in photos, this could be done as a featured backdrop or a feature wall)
+- Find a colour palette specific to the style and design you want.
+Neutral and light colours can enhance your client's hair when taking hair shots for your portfolio.
+You can choose colours that would bring out hair colour more in photos or consider a featured backdrop or a feature wall.

-- After you are satisfied with your location and design idea you must ensure to contact your council for both home salon and shop front salons.
+- After you are satisfied with your location and design idea you must ensure to contact your council whether you are planning a home salon or a shopfront salon.